Kareem Rahma

-Kareem Rahma is an Egyptian-American comedian, artist, and media entrepreneur.

-He is one of the founders of Nameless Network, a media company started by a group of former Vice employees.
-Rahma is a senior advisor to XTR, a community of documentary filmmakers.
-Previously, he worked at The New York Times, where his title was Growth Editor.
+Kareem Rahma (born July 15, 1986) is an Egyptian-American comedian, artist, and media entrepreneur.
+Rahma is one of the founders of Nameless Network, a media company started by a group of former Vice employees.
+Rahma is a senior advisor to XTR.
+Previously, he worked at The New York Times.

 He has been nominated for three Webby awards including Best Individual Performance alongside Sam Morril and Trevor Noah, Best Longform Comedy, and Best Short Form Comedy alongside Trevor Noah and Ted Lasso.

-Early life and education
+Biography

-Rahma was born in Cairo and raised in Minnesota.
+Rahma was born in Cairo and raised in Mendota Heights, Minnesota.
 He received his bachelor's degree in journalism from the University of Minnesota, Twin Cities, and attended the master of business communication program at the University of St. Thomas.

-Entertainment and art works
+Career

+After college, Rahma worked as Head of Audience Development at VICE which was "kind of like a marketing role, kind of like a digital role, it's kind of a content role, it's kind of a little bit of everything."
+In 2021, Rahma and Andrew Kuo co-founded the podcast company SomeFriends, which is focused on elevating BIPOC stories and talent, with the mission of entertaining everybody.